Yi Jing 易经 I Ching WG Book of Changes

 Some idea of the power of the Yi Jing can be seen from the belief that the invention of wooden boats first came from the book.
 The hexagram 59 is associated with the wood element and is composed of 'wind' over 'water'.
 The commentary states that it is advantageous for crossing a great stream and so it is interpreting as stating that wood is the suitable material to use for making boats.

-The slow, ancient method of casting a hexagram uses a bundle of 50 yarrow sticks 蓍草 shīcǎo (split six times to give each line - see below for a guide).
+The original method used in ancient times cast a hexagram by using a bundle of 50 yarrow sticks 蓍草 shīcǎo (split six times to give each line - see below for a guide).
 In the Tang dynasty a faster method using three coins was introduced.
 However the probabilities are not the same in the two methods.
 The more complex system uses four choices rather than two, instead of just yin and yang this method produces both ‘continuous’ and ‘changing’ versions of yin and yang.
 Two readings are produced, one for the present and one for the ‘change’ representing either the past or future.
 The two readings in combination give 64x64 (4096) possibilities which make it a very large and complex system.

 |兑 duì||Lake 泽 zé||Lesser Metal||Autumn||West||marsh; monkey; youngest daughter; joy; serenity; enjoying; sheep; children|